Five easy steps for setting up SSL on HomeAssistant utilising Let’s Encrypt Certbot

 So I did this: added the time conditions with after and before.

 The code without timing conditions are available from the blog post link above, so I’m not writing it here, although you can check my full automations.yaml from my GitHub repo – not that I expect it to help anyone or to be perfect, but there it is.
 Then next thing is to stop the increased heating.
+To be noted, I constantly work on my automations, so the code in repo does not necessarily reflect what I have demonstrated here.

 I also wanted to have things like: If electricity is more expensive than 15c/kWh, decrease heating by 1C: